syxanash/joshua_bot/README.md

 * `show_usage`
 * `do_stuff`

-You can place a new plugin in the folder `lib/plugins` or inside a subfolder of this directory to group plugins in sets.
-For example `basic/` and `spioncino/` are two sets of plugins.
+You can place a new plugin in the folder `lib/plugins` or inside a subfolder of this directory to group plugins all your plugins.
+For example `basic/` and `spioncino/` are two different plugin folders.

 ### initialize